sabalesh/data-analysis-with-sql/day-1/lesson/05-schema-design-basics.md

 -- Note: this contains an "escape character" to create the string "didn't like it" -- because the ' character has special meaning in SQL, there is a special way to -- include it literally in a string, as you see here:
-INSERT INTO review (book_id, rating, content) VALUES (1, 3, "didn't like it, dry and boring.");
+INSERT INTO bookshelf.review (book_id, rating, content) VALUES (1, 3, 'did''t like it, dry and boring.');
-INSERT INTO review (book_id, rating, content) VALUES (1, 7, 'A window into a time gone by, and a sad look at just how little has changed.');
+INSERT INTO bookshelf.review (book_id, rating, content) VALUES (1, 7, 'A window into a time gone by, and a sad look at just how little has changed.');
-INSERT INTO review (book_id, rating, content) VALUES (2, 10, 'Powerful commentary on the lies communities tell themselves about their own goodness.');
+INSERT INTO bookshelf.review (book_id, rating, content) VALUES (2, 10, 'Powerful commentary on the lies communities tell themselves about their own goodness.');
-INSERT INTO review (book_id, rating, content) VALUES (2, 8, 'Cutting and poignant, but dated.
-For a book about modern racism try "The Hate U Give"');
+INSERT INTO bookshelf.review (book_id, rating, content) VALUES (2, 8, 'Cutting and poignant, but dated.
+For a book about modern racism try ''The Hate U Give''');
-INSERT INTO review (book_id, rating, content) VALUES (2, 6, 'I do not understand how they could find Tom Robinson guilty.
+INSERT INTO bookshelf.review (book_id, rating, content) VALUES (2, 6, 'I do not understand how they could find Tom Robinson guilty.
 He obviously did not do it.
 Unrealistic.');
-INSERT INTO review (book_id, rating, content) VALUES (3, 4, 'Gatsby was a real jerk.');
+INSERT INTO bookshelf.review (book_id, rating, content) VALUES (3, 4, 'Gatsby was a real jerk.');
-INSERT INTO review (book_id, rating, content) VALUES (3, 8, 'A masterwork about the evils of opulence.');
+INSERT INTO bookshelf.review (book_id, rating, content) VALUES (3, 8, 'A masterwork about the evils of opulence.');
-INSERT INTO review (book_id, rating, content) VALUES (4, 4, 'The translation to English was poor, you should read this in the original Spanish if you can.');
+INSERT INTO bookshelf.review (book_id, rating, content) VALUES (4, 4, 'The translation to English was poor, you should read this in the original Spanish if you can.');
-INSERT INTO review (book_id, rating, content) VALUES (4, 9, 'A remarkable story about how our ancestry follows us into the future and haunts our present.');
+INSERT INTO bookshelf.review (book_id, rating, content) VALUES (4, 9, 'A remarkable story about how our ancestry follows us into the future and haunts our present.');
-INSERT INTO review (book_id, rating, content) VALUES (5, 10, 'A genre defining masterwork with a chilling subject.');
+INSERT INTO bookshelf.review (book_id, rating, content) VALUES (5, 10, 'A genre defining masterwork with a chilling subject.');
-INSERT INTO review (book_id, rating, content) VALUES (5, 3, 'Too much evil in this book, don''t read it!');
+INSERT INTO bookshelf.review (book_id, rating, content) VALUES (5, 3, 'Too much evil in this book, don''t read it!');
-INSERT INTO review (book_id, rating, content) VALUES (5, 6, 'The writing is incredible, but Capote takes too many liberties with crucial facts of the case to be considered non-fiction.');
+INSERT INTO bookshelf.review (book_id, rating, content) VALUES (5, 6, 'The writing is incredible, but Capote takes too many liberties with crucial facts of the case to be considered non-fiction.');
 ```

 * To query tables with relationships we need to use something called a "join"